upb-uc4/lagom-core/product_code/lagom/ReadMe.md

 docker-compose up
 ```
 Attention, this occupies your shell.
-You may want to detach with 'strg + d' or with '-d' option.
+You may want to detach with 'ctrl + d' or with '-d' option.

 Use following command:
 ```shell script